Soubhagya44/credit-card-default-classification/README.md

 Train one or more classification models.

 Evaluate model performance using metrics like accuracy, precision, recall, F1-score.
-Medium

-(Optional) Deploy the model (e.g., as a web app).

 📂 4.
 Dataset

 Describe the dataset used: